olemerdy-fa/gato-ng/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+If your dev API server is running on localhost 8080 port, you can run `npm start -- --proxy-config src/proxy.localhost8080.conf.json`
+If you want to run on `https://gato-api.herokuapp.com` instance instead, you can run `npm start -- --proxy-config src/proxy.heroku.conf.json`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.